bluenviron/mediamtx/README.md

 #### Linux

-Systemd is the service manager used by Ubuntu, Debian and many other Linux distributions, and allows to launch _rtsp-simple-server_ on boot.
+Systemd is the service manager used by Ubuntu, Debian and many other Linux distributions, and allows to launch _MediaMTX_ on boot.

-Download a release bundle from the [release page](https://github.com/aler9/rtsp-simple-server/releases), unzip it, and move the executable and configuration in the system:
+Download a release bundle from the [release page](https://github.com/aler9/mediamtx/releases), unzip it, and move the executable and configuration in the system:

 ```
-sudo mv rtsp-simple-server /usr/local/bin/
+sudo mv mediamtx /usr/local/bin/
 sudo mv mediamtx.yml /usr/local/etc/
 ```

 Create the service:

 ```
-sudo tee /etc/systemd/system/rtsp-simple-server.service >/dev/null << EOF
+sudo tee /etc/systemd/system/mediamtx.service >/dev/null << EOF
 [Unit]
 Wants=network.target
 [Service]
-ExecStart=/usr/local/bin/rtsp-simple-server /usr/local/etc/mediamtx.yml
+ExecStart=/usr/local/bin/mediamtx /usr/local/etc/mediamtx.yml
 [Install]
 WantedBy=multi-user.target
 EOF